OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/publish.md

 title: Publishing an EVM package
 ---

-On the previous guides we have explored how to initialize a ZeppelinOS project, how to add contracts to it, how to upgrade those contracts and how to link to existing EVM packages.
-At this point we have a simple project that uses various ZeppelinOS functionalities.
+On the previous guides we have explored how to initialize an OpenZeppelin SDK project, how to add contracts to it, how to upgrade those contracts and how to link to existing EVM packages.
+At this point we have a simple project that uses various of the OpenZeppelin SDK features.
 On this guide we will instead add new functionalities to the platform, nicely wrapped as an EVM package ready for others to use.